 The two most common gynecological problems that may occur whilst traveling in Africa are thrush and urinary tract infections.
 If you know you are prone to either of these it may pay to seek advice from your doctor and bring the necessary treatments.
-Loose fitting, cotton underwear and clothes.
+Loose fitting, cotton underwear and clothes are always wise.